 Compare premium for pension plan insurance plans.

 Once you decide on investing in a retirement insurance policy, consider the following: • Whether the plan offers the option of long-term savings • Do you have the flexibility to select retirement /vesting age •…

 Anyone who is in the age group of 18 to 39 years and 364 days is eligible for Atal Pension Yojana.
 It means if you complete 40 years, you are not eligible.

 Atal Pension Yojanaor APY, a pension scheme for Indians in the unorganized sector.
 According to this scheme there is a guaranteed minimum monthly pension of Rs.1000 to Rs.5000 on retirement age based on the subscriber’s…

-Employment based Pension plan are retirement insurance plans or annuity plans where the employee allocates a portion of the current income to retirement income, usually tax exempt.
+An employment-based Pension plan is retirement insurance plans or annuity plans where the employee allocates a portion of the current income to retirement income, usually tax exempt.
 These plans are of two types.
 Defined benefit…

 Yes.
 All Indian residents in the age group of 18-60 years can invest in the NPS.
 The scheme is mandatory for government employees and optional for private employees and self-employed.